Syam-1133/Amazon-Recommender-System/README.md

 <div align="center">
   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-  <h3>🛍️ Built with ❤️ for Big Data Course Project</h3>
+  <h3>🛍️ Built with ❤️ by Syam Gudipudi</h3>

-  <p><em>This project demonstrates advanced concepts in machine learning, data processing, and web development, showcasing real-world application of recommendation systems in e-commerce.</em></p>
+  <p><em>This project demonstrates advanced concepts in algorithmic computing, data processing, and web development, showcasing real-world application of recommendation systems in e-commerce.</em></p>

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=20&duration=3000&pause=1000&color=58A6FF&center=true&vCenter=true&width=600&lines=⭐+Star+this+repo+if+you+found+it+helpful!;🍴+Fork+and+contribute+to+make+it+better!;📢+Share+with+your+network!" alt="Footer Typing SVG" />